rijulluman/eCash.js/README.md

 Availability: Summer 2018 Full Time internship (Can continue as a part time intern after summer) Preferably near Sacramento, SF, San Jose or LA

-This is a cryptocurrency based on a acombination of Proof-of-Work and Proof-of-Stake.
+This is a cryptocurrency based on a combination of Proof-of-Work and Proof-of-Stake.
 The main objective of this project was for me to learn the inner workings of cryptocurrencies(especially Bitcoin) It took around 40 hours to develop this project.